Foard County DWI Guide

 Immediate Steps (First 24 Hours)

-• Arrest & Field Sobriety Tests: After being pulled over, the officer likely conducted field sobriety tests (FSTs) and possibly a breathalyzer or blood test to determine your Blood Alcohol Content (BAC).
+• Arrest and Field Sobriety Tests: Law enforcement, including the Foard County Public Safety (940-684-1407), will conduct field sobriety tests (FSTs) and potentially a breathalyzer or blood test.

-• Phone Calls: You have the right to make a phone call.
-Use this opportunity to contact a family member, friend, or attorney.
-Remember that your calls may be monitored.
+• Phone Calls: You have the right to a phone call.
+Contact a family member, friend, or attorney.

-• Release from Jail: Once bail is posted, you will be released from jail with a court date.
+• Release from Jail: Once bail is posted, you'll be released with a court date.

 Critical Deadlines

-• License Suspension Timeline: If you do not request an ALR hearing or if you lose the hearing, your license will be suspended, typically 40 days after the arrest.
-The length of the suspension will depend on whether this is your first offense and other factors.
+• License Suspension Timeline: If you don't request an ALR hearing or lose the hearing, your license suspension typically begins 40 days after the arrest.

 Local Resources

-• Bail Bondsmen in the Area: Due to Foard County's small size, bail bondsmen may be located in neighboring counties.
-Search online directories for bail bondsmen serving Foard County.
+• Finding a Bail Bondsman: Due to Foard County's size, bail bondsmen may be located in neighboring counties.

-Foard County, due to its small population and rural setting, may have some unique characteristics regarding DUI cases:
+Foard County presents some unique considerations due to its small population and rural setting:

-• Community Impact: In a small community, a DUI arrest can have a significant impact on your reputation and relationships.
+• Community Impact: A DUI arrest can have a significant impact in a small community.

-• Typical Bail Amounts: While specific data isn't available, bail amounts in rural Texas counties tend to be in line with state averages for first-time DUI offenses.
-Expect a bail amount ranging from a few hundred to a few thousand dollars, depending on the circumstances.
+• Typical Bail Amounts: Expect a bail amount ranging from a few hundred to a few thousand dollars for a first-time DUI offense.